 This password problem is already a major concern relating to personal use, but for work-related apps, it is crucial to protect your credentials to an even greater extent, given the sensitive data being managed.
 Solutions such as Single Sign-On (SSO) and multi-factor authentication (MFA) have been developed for this critical business issue, but these solutions are still not available for every app.

-This is why we recommend 1Password.
+This is why we recommend 1Password for SMBs.
 This password management app uses military-grade encryption to control and store your login credentials for all your accounts.
 1Password helps employees create and use strong, unique passwords for their accounts so that your business is always protected.
 The added convenience of auto-filling forms and syncing across devices and operating systems that come with 1Password only means employees are more likely to embrace it.

 1Password is fully functional on mobile devices and allows you to access all your most important apps whilst on the move.
 For a greater, more seamless usability experience, 1Password integrates TouchID and FaceID, providing practical access.